 Common Methods of Birth Control

-As gynecology specialists, we see many women who are interested in contraception.
-Because there are so many options available, it may be overwhelming to choose the right one.
-Our experienced staff is ready to walk you through your options and take the uncertainty out of this decision.
-To learn more about the following birth control methods, click on its name and you will jump to that section:
+Choosing the right birth control can be overwhelming.
+Our gynecology providers will walk you through your options and take the uncertainty out of this decision.
+To learn more about the following birth control methods, click on the link:

 - Birth control pills (the Pill)